arduino/help-center-content/content/Hardware Support/Nano Family/Burn-the-bootloader-on-Arduino-Nano-33-IoT.md

 title: "Burn the bootloader on Arduino Nano 33 IoT"
 ---

-> **Note:** The method described here are for advanced users, and requires specialized equipment.
+> **Note:** The methods described here are intended for advanced users and require specialized equipment.

 Learn about the ways to burn the bootloader on the Arduino Nano 33 IoT.